-The following charts and observations have been taken from a static dataset maintained by Steve Lauridsen (Thanks Steve).
-The charts show phosphorus concentrations, turbidity, and observations over the years for Troy lake.
+The following charts and observations have been taken from a static dataset maintained by Steve (Thanks Steve).
+The charts show phosphorus concentrations, turbidity, and observations over the years when samples were taken for Troy lake.

 Note: Charts are interactive, and series data can be removed from each chart by clicking on the month to disable/enable each data series.

 The Secchi Disk is a plain white, circular disk 30 cm (12 in) in diameter used to measure water transparency or turbidity in bodies of water.
 The disc is mounted on a pole or line, and lowered slowly down in the water.
 The depth at which the disk is no longer visible is taken as a measure of the transparency of the water.
 This measure is known as the Secchi depth and is related to water turbidity.